 In 2024, the Office of Arts and Culture distributed over $1.3 million to Boulder community artists and organizations through 157 Office of Arts and Culture grants and fee waivers.
 Over the past two years, we have seen a 63% increase in applicants and a 47% increase in the number of awardees, with 21% of these being first-time recipients.

-An important note: for the last three years, funding for arts and culture has been supplemented by the American Rescue Plan Act (ARPA) following the COVID-19 pandemic.
+An important note: for the last three years, grant funding for arts and culture has been supplemented by the American Rescue Plan Act (ARPA) following the COVID-19 pandemic.
 Last year’s budget included $975,000 from the General Fund, in addition to $75,000 of ARPA funding and $279,000 for the Arts Administration Rehiring Grant (also funded by ARPA).
 We no longer have ARPA funds.

 Last year’s budget was $1.8 million and came from the General Fund.
 This year, all funding is coming from the Arts, Culture and Heritage tax, with an estimated budget of $3.4 million.